ritvaj/b2b-saas-user-activation-analysis/README.md

 TaskFlowHQ is a simulated B2B SaaS productivity tool designed to help individuals and teams plan, track, and complete work through structured tasks and workflows.

-The analysis focuses on new-user onboarding and activation behavior using GA4 event data in BigQuery, with the goal of identifying why users fail to activate and translating those findings into testable product recommendations.
+The analysis focuses on new-user onboarding and activation behavior using GA4 event data in BigQuery, diagnosing activation drop-off and post-discovery hesitation, and examining how the two interact to suppress conversion and early retention.

 ---